dmitric/DLCImagePickerController/README.md

 ### Radial Blur

-It also has a radial blur, that you can move and pinch to your liking
+It also has a radial blur, that you can move and pinch to your liking on the live view or captured image

 ![Radial blur on and off](http://i.imgur.com/RhCcV.png)